facebook/react/docs/docs/routing.md

 By default, HTML `<a>` elements will always cause the page to reload when clicked.
 If you'd like to update the URL using the History API, you'll need to cancel the default behaviour and then implement an alternative.

-While you could do this by adding an `onClick` handler to each individual `<a>` element, React applications often use a `Link` component.
+You could do this by adding an `onClick` handler to each individual `<a>` element, but since most links within an app will share the same logic, people often create a component for them.
 Instances of this component behave exactly like `<a>` elements, except that instead of refreshing the page, they will update the URL in-place using `historyWrapper.push()`:

 ```js
 class Link extends React.Component {